Hotel Galvez: Hotel Galvez

+Development

+An organizational meeting convened in Galveston on February 13, 1910 for the purpose of raising capital and planning a resort hotel overlooking the new seawall.
+Isaac Herbert Kempner, John Hutchings Sealy, Bertrand Adoue, and Joseph Lobit each pledged a $50,000 investment from their firms.
+By March, the project raised more than $500,000.
+After a design committee was appointed, Mauran & Russell of St. Louis was chosen as the architecture firm for the hotel.
+Meanwhile, the board also contracted with Daniel Philip Ritchey, a hotel design consultant to collaborate with Mauran & Russell.

+While the board considered naming it the Galveston Beach Hotel, they rejected any name including "beach" because it suggested a greater exposure to the weather and also that it would be open only during the summer months.
+Instead, they chose "Galvez Hotel" for the namesake of Galveston Island, Bernardo de Gálvez.

-Galveston civic leaders began plans to build the Hotel Galvez in 1898, after a fire destroyed another large hotel at the site, (the Beach Hotel).
+Galveston civic leaders began plans to build the Hotel Galvez in 1898, after a fire destroyed another large hotel overlooking the beach (the Beach Hotel).
 After the devastating Hurricane of 1900, which killed approximately 6,000 Galveston Island residents and leveled most of the buildings on the island, the plans accelerated, in order to draw tourists back to the island.
 The hotel occupies the site where the Beach Hotel, Electric Pavilion, and Pagoda Bathhouse once stood.
 The hotel was designed by Mauran, Russell & Crowell of St. Louis, Missouri, in a combination of Mission Revival and Spanish Revival styles and was constructed at a cost of $1 million.
 The Hotel Galvez opened in June 1911.